 What is covered?
 What is the limit?
-What will I pay?
-In-network Out-of-network Freestanding urgent care centers (including in-home visit) No limit \$25 copay, deductible waived \$25 copay, deductible waived Urgent care centers attached to, or part of a hospital No limit \$300 copay, deductible, then 20% coinsurance \$300 copay, in-network deductible, 20% coinsurance
+What wi III I pay?
+In-network Out-of-network Freestanding urgent care centers (including in-home visit) No limit \$25 copay, deductible waived \$25 copay, deductible waived Urgent care centers attached to, or part of a hospital No limit \$300 copay, deductible, then 30% coinsurance \$300 copay, in-network deductible, 30% coinsurance

 Exams and treatment such as:

 Sprains.

-What services are • Cuts.
+What services are Cuts.

 included?
 Ear, nose, and throat infections.

-• Fever.
+Fever.

 Urinary Tract Infections (UTI).

-Related benefit information For tests received while at urgent care, see Diagnostic, X-Ray, Lab, and Imaging.
-See Prescription Drugs for benefits related to medications for use after you leave the urgent care center.
+• For tests received while at urgent care, see Diagnostic, X-Ray, Lab, and Imaging .

+Related benefit information • See Prescription Drugs for benefits related to medications for use after you leave the urgent care center.